mongodb/specifications/source/benchmarking/benchmarking.md

 Summary: This benchmark tests driver performance importing documents from a set of LDJSON files.

-Dataset: The dataset, designated LDJSON_MULTI (disk directory 'ldjson_multi'), consists of 100 LDJSON files, each containing 5,000 JSON documents.
+Dataset: The dataset, designated LDJSON_MULTI (disk directory `ldjson_multi`), consists of 100 LDJSON files, each containing 5,000 JSON documents.
 Each document should be about 1000 bytes.

 Dataset size: For score purposes, the dataset size for a task is the total size of all source files: 565,000,000 bytes